Year 11 students have 25 lessons a week and will be on the red or blue pathway for their GCSEs.

 History

-Half term 1 of the Autumn term
+Half term 2 of the autumn term

 American West [period study] – students look at how the United States of America was formed between 1835-1895.
 Thinking in particular about migration and settlement, removal and destruction of the Native American people, and development of transportation and industry.
 Anglo-Saxon and Norman England combined with American West completes paper 2.